 In addition to the Equipping Classes listed above, the following classes will meet at 9:15 on Sunday mornings:

 |Lighthouse Community||Chapel||This group is composed primarily of mid- and senior adults, married and single.
 Typical teaching consists of a study of a specific book of the Bible, with occasional topical studies.
 The class is taught by Eric Dennison.|

-|Room 359||This is a small group, taught by Larry Laatsch, whose members range in age from 40’s – 60’s.
+|Room 359||This is a small group of senior adults, taught by Larry Laatsch.
 Biblical teaching focuses on practical life application.|